sagrawalx/algstat-dif/README.md

 This repository contains supplementary materials for the paper:

-Shishir Agrawal, Luis David Garcia Puente, Minho Kim, and Flavia Sancier-Barbosa: *Using Exact Tests from Algebraic Statistics in Sparse Multi-way Analyses: An Application to Analyzing Differential Item Functioning*.
+Shishir Agrawal, Luis David Garcia Puente, Minho Kim, and Flavia Sancier-Barbosa. *Using Exact Tests from Algebraic Statistics in Sparse Multi-way Analyses: An Application to Analyzing Differential Item Functioning*.

 [arXiv:2312.12638](https://arxiv.org/abs/2312.12638)